aeconick/Nikolay-Cherepov-employees/README.md

 # Nikolay-Cherepov-employees

-The Employee Project Tracker is a web application built with React and Vite that allows you to analyze and identify pairs of employees who have worked together on common projects for the longest period of time.
+The Employees Project Tracker is a web application built with React and Vite that allows you to analyze and identify pairs of employees who have worked together on common projects for the longest period of time.

 ## Features